mmitch2958/mmitch2958/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on finding a great gig..
+- 🌱 I’m currently learning  PHP 8
+- 👯 I’m looking to collaborate on social tredning AI applications
+- 🤔 I’m looking for help with finding a creative startup looking for a developer
+- 💬 Ask me about my Poker skills
+- 📫 How to reach me: LetsHireMikeMitchell@gmail.com

+- ⚡ Fun fact: Got expeled for Hacking my Junior year of HS.
+Like long walks on the beach. ;) -->

 <!--
 **mmitch2958/mmitch2958** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.